-Once you hone in on the jobs you’d like to apply for, it is important to start preparing your job search materials in advance.
+Once you home in on the jobs for which you’d like to apply, it is important to start preparing your job search materials.
 The typical application will include a resume, cover letter, and writing sample.
-Some employers will also ask for a personal statement, transcript, and references or recommendations.
-If selected for an interview, the employer will use your application materials as a basis for the interview.
-It is extremely important to re-read your materials several times.
-Be sure to double check spelling and grammar, and make sure you have addressed your cover letter to the appropriate person or organization.
-Employers consistently tell us that a single typo will get your application thrown away.
+Some employers will also ask for a personal statement, transcript, and references or letters of recommendation.
+If selected for an interview, most employers will use your application materials as a basis for the interview.
+It is extremely important to proofread your materials several times.
+Be sure to double-check spelling and grammar, make sure you have addressed your cover letter to the appropriate person or organization, and be sure those accurate names carry through in the body of the letter.
+Employers consistently tell us that a single typo may get your application thrown away.

 Cover letters are very important to public interest employers.
 Employers read them carefully and often use them to discern whether applicants have done their homework on the organization.
 Employers will know if you submit a form letter with only the name of the organization switched out.
 We encourage you to spend a good amount of time on your letters, and make sure you specifically target each letter to the mission and work of the organization to which it is addressed.
 The letter should give an employer a sense of who you are as a person, the experiences that have shaped you, and the values that matter to you.
 Our website includes tips and samples, so be sure to consult it before drafting your letters.